storeon/storeon/README.md

 })
 ```

-`store.on()` will return cleanup function.
-This function will remove
+`store.on()` will return a cleanup function.
+Calling this function will remove
 the event listener.

 ```js